SyHoMadara/online-market-project-server/README.md

 1. Admin page that you can log in and creat or update database graphically.
 1. Creat user and give it some permutations from supper user (you can do it from admin page)
+1. When you want register, password validators will call like password not be common, only numeric, similar to user info, etc.

 **Database**